JV-TOP/odin-recipes/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 A project about tasty Venezuelan food recipes that we have preserved as cultural heritage wherever we go in the world.
-I reckon everyone in the world should be able to try different foods and explore the cuisine of different regions.
+I reckon everyone in the world should be able to try different foods and explore the cuisine of different regions, especially Venezuelan one.

 Here's why:
 - It brings us closer together
 - It allow us to learn about other cultures
 - It makes us realize that after al we're more similar than different

-Of course, this all maybe my perspective, but at least I'm giving it a try here in Github hey.
+Of course, this is just my perspective, but at least I'm giving it a try here in Github hey.
 Let's see if I can make this intention a reality!

 <!-- Language used -->
 ### Built With